Naive – ORIGIN mid 17th cent.: from French naïve, feminine of naïf, from Latin nativus ‘native, natural’.

 Most of the work occurring in the ‘innovation’ space is a re-arrangement of the deck chairs.
 The ground breaking, never been done before innovation is rare.

-Elon Musk is a living example of someone who is working to break down these constraints of optionality.
+Elon Musk is an example of someone who is working to break down these constraints of optionality.
+Kate Raworth, another.

 Dare to be naive asks us to start with a blank canvas.
 To liberate ourselves from the constraints of the world we have orchestrated, that in its design has got us exactly here, warts and all.